webaverse-studios/lore-engine/datasets/data/characters.md

 # Name:
 Sayu Mikasa
 # Description:
 Sayu is a 12/F [Drop Hunter](/lore/Drop Hunters) from Zone 0.
-Unlike most Drop Hunters, she isn't competitive, and doesn't raid [Drop Storms](/lore/Drop Storm) to fight over the [loot](/lore/Drops).
-Instead, she prefers to hunt through the [Great Filters](/lore/Great Filter) herself, using here keen sense of smell and Gaia Summoner abilities to locate the drops that other Hunters have missed.
-While her methods are often considered unorthodox, her ability to find hidden treasures has earned her a small, but loyal [following of Hunters](/lore/Royal Greeners) who prefer to hunt alone, thought they like to meet to exchange tips.
-Sayu is on the Hunt to cure her father's [Stonelock](/lore/Stonelock), as although there is no cure for Stonelock, it is said the first person to make it up [The Street](/lore/The Street) will have a wish granted.
+Sayu is on the Hunt to cure her father's [Stonelock](/lore/Stonelock).
+Although there is no cure for Stonelock, it is said the first person to make it up [The Street](/lore/The Street) will have a wish granted.
 In [battle](/lore/Battle), Sayu specializes in long range magic, especially [devastating single target spells](/items/Siever's Curse), [control](/items/Brain Rip) and [kiting](/items/Siren Flower).
 She is also good at support with her [healing magic](/items/Mend) and [buffing](/items/Hype).
 Although physically very weak, her magic stats are very high.
 # Class:
 Gaia Summoner